Arctic Shipping Routes

 Storylines

-In the last part of the project (Work package 6), we will make a long-term estimate on the potential increase of commercial shipping through the NSR, by combining two storylines selected from Work Package 1 with projected changes in the capacity and structure of the commercial fleet (e.g. icebreaking capacity), as well as the relevant economic, political, and environmental factors.
-Overall, we will estimate how the shipping volumes could increase as the shipping conditions improve, in slow, medium, and fast shrinking scenarios of the sea-ice cover and lengthening of the sailing season.
-While those fine estimates are yet to be provided by WP6, comparing storylines of Arctic climate change emerging from WP1 and their effect on sea-ice cover show large regional differences in the rate of sea-ice loss between storylines.
-For instance, we find contrasting changes in sea-ice loss rate over the Pacific and Atlantic sectors of the Arctic Ocean between storylines A and C; such changes will likely entail regional differences in the volume of Arctic shipping, in particular favouring either a NorthWest (storyline A) or NorthEast passage route (storyline C) between Europe and East Asia.
+In the last part of the project (Work package 6), we made a long-term estimate on the potential increase of commercial shipping through the NSR, by combining two storylines selected from Work Package 1 with projected changes in the capacity and structure of the commercial fleet (e.g. icebreaking capacity), as well as the relevant economic, political, and environmental factors.
+Overall, we estimated how the shipping volumes could increase as the shipping conditions improve, in slow, medium, and fast shrinking scenarios of the sea-ice cover and lengthening of the sailing season.